xiangyu-mm/UniFashion/README.md

    ```

 # Vaildation
-You can download the checkpoint from [huggingface](https://huggingface.co/UniFashion/UniFashion)
+You can download all the checkpoints from [huggingface](https://huggingface.co/UniFashion/UniFashion)

 1. FashionGen dataset for cross-modal retrieval tasks:
    During the training process, we vaild evey epoch and save the result in a csv file.
 Or you can just vaild the saved checkpoint by run this command: